hoangthangta/STSM/README.md

 * torch >= 2.0.1+cu117 (not sure with previous versions)

 # Training parameters
+We trained the models on "t5-base" (without prefixes), "facebook/bart-base", and "google/flan-t5-base".
 Here is the list of training parameters:
 * *mode*: train/test/generate
 * *epoch*: the number of epochs